Zhukovsky, Moscow Oblast

 Zhukovsky (Жуковский, [ʐʊˈkofskʲɪj]) is a city in Moscow Oblast, Russia, located on the Moskva River, 40 km southeast of Moscow.
 Population:

 History

 The urban-type settlement of Stakhanovo was founded in 1935 from the dacha settlement Otdykh (literally, "Relaxation").
-It was named after Alexey Stakhanov, a famous Soviet miner.
+It was named after Alexey Stakhanov, a Russian miner of the Stalinist era.
 On April 23, 1947, the settlement was granted town status and renamed Zhukovsky, in honor of scientist Nikolay Zhukovsky.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Zhukovsky City Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Zhukovsky City Under Oblast Jurisdiction is incorporated as Zhukovsky Urban Okrug.

 Research and economy

 Zhukovsky is a home to the M. M. Gromov Flight Research Institute and N. Ye.
 Zhukovsky Central Aerohydrodynamic Institute — they are two major facilities involved in testing and designing aircraft.
 These facilities were employers for a great portion of the city's population before perestroika.
 Also, there is situated the Aeromechanics faculty of MIPT.

 There are a number smaller, but also important enterprises, such as: